Art and Public Spaces - Cultures in Cities

 In collaboration with the World Architecture Festival, the British Council presented a panel discussion during the festival on 2 October 2014.

-This year’s theme at WAF was Architects and the City.
-In this session we take a broad look at the theme from the perspective of cities and culture.
-Cultural activity is almost unthinkable without the creative interaction that cities offer, and almost all cultural advances have taken place in and through cities.
+2014’s theme at WAF was Architects and the City.
+In the session we took a broad look at the theme from the perspective of cities and culture.
+Cultural activity was almost unthinkable without the creative interaction that cities offer, and almost all cultural advances have taken place in and through cities.

 Architecture is both a cultural activity and a contributor to making cities, but it is not the only way of engaging with culture and not uniquely responsible for the urban environment.
-Our discussion will look at how different arts play a vital role, combining with architecture – as well as planning and engineering – in creating a public urban realm that is stimulating, enjoyable and inclusive.
+The discussion looked at how different arts play a vital role, combining with architecture – as well as planning and engineering – in creating a public urban realm that is stimulating, enjoyable and inclusive.

 That can take many forms.
 Permanent artworks can be commissioned for public spaces, bringing different experiences and meanings and fostering collective and personal memories that architecture alone could never achieve.
 Public space, with or without imaginative artworks, might foster spontaneous creative reactions; institutions can then focus and intensify particular forms of cultural activity, taking them to new levels of achievement through the architectural qualities of rarified space.